KwhoaKai/Grailed-Scraper/README.md

 # Grailed-Scraper - WIP
 Scrape images and metadata from listings on Grailed.com (work in progress).
+I've included an example image dataset of six thousand vintage sweaters.

+Selenium and chromedriver required

+# Motivation
+I needed a large set of images to serve as training data for ML projects.
+However, Grailed doesn't have a public API and existing Grailed scrapers only get listing data, not images.

 # Features
 - [x] Scrape images